marianocarrazana/rouge/README.md

 Reload [`mysite.com/mypage`](https://mysite.com/mypage) and we will see "Hello world!
 My name is Maria".

-`$store` is a instance of `OnePagePHP\Store` class generated automatically and saved like a global variable.
+`$store` is a instance of `Rouge\Store` class generated automatically and saved like a global variable.

 You can access to variables from the url with `$variables` array.